SalmaZR/flgaz-master/README.md

 - Added a function to register users inside of the Base.

 Cache was added and allows public caching.
+In order to start the website, use `app.py`in Pythonanywhere and reload the website.

 # Documentation used :